 Surrounded by swaying coconut palms and sculpted into a hill that tumbles down to a golden-sand beach, this modern-looking property represents a singular vision from the Australian architect Kerry Hill.

 Hill looked to the celebrated Sri Lankan architect Geoffrey Bawa for inspiration, the author of the “tropical modernism” movement.
-These inspirations can be found in the sharp angles and almost-monumental proportions of Amanwella, so prevalent in the architecture of the past century.
+These inspirations can be found in the sharp angles and almost monumental proportions of Amanwella, so prevalent in the architecture of the past century.

 In stark contrast to the resort’s organic setting, where wild palms sway in the wind and waves crash on the wide beach below, the lines of architecture show the clearest evidence of the quasi-monumental modernist influences.